Massacres during the Italo-Turkish War: Background

 Italy invaded Ottoman Tripolitania (Ottoman Libya) in 1911 with the purpose of annexing the territory as an Italian colony; the Ottomans resisted the Italian invasion and the result was the Italo-Turkish War.
 Some Arabs collaborated with the Italians, mainly in the city of Tripoli, but those in the interior of Libya largely supported the Turks due to their shared religion.
 During the war Italian troops used indiscriminate violence many times to subdue the native civilians.

 Sciara Sciat massacre

 On 23 October 1911, Italian troops were attacked by a 10,000-strong Ottoman force while marching through the Mechiya oasis, at a place called Sciara Sciat.
 Some accounts stated that Turkish forces captured two companies of the Italian infantry in a nearby cemetery and massacred 503 men.

-Italian corpses were allegedly nailed to trees with their eyes and genitals mutilated, some claim in retaliation for sexual offenses against local women perpetrated by the Italian troops.
+Italian corpses were allegedly nailed to trees with their eyes and genitals mutilated, some claim in possible retaliation for sexual offenses against local women perpetrated by the Italian troops.